In the distance, we could see Topkapi Palace sitting high on a cliff, the sparkling Bosphorus laid out before it.

-This story isn’t unusual, wherever we went in Turkey we encountered helpful generosity from the Turkish people, and they were one of the highlights of our trip.
+This story isn’t unusual in Turkey.
+And wherever we went in we encountered helpful generosity from the Turkish people.

 Please note: These highlights are from our recent trip to Turkey, and doesn’t mention two Turkey must-sees that we saw on our first visit.